All walks in County Wicklow

 Glenmalure Valley Walk

-Walk to the head of Ireland's longest glacial valley.
+Walk to the head of the longest glacial valley in Ireland or Britain.
 End at Barravore with a picnic.

 Bray to Greystones Cliff Walk